Patience and Sarah: Plot summary

 The narrative switches to Sarah's perspective as she cuts off all her hair, renames herself "Sam", takes an axe and walks west alone, healing from the beatings her father gave her (no harm meant, he says).
 After a few experiences that demonstrate the risks of freedom, Sam takes up with a traveling preacher named Parson.
 He goes from town to town selling books in a horse-drawn rig he sleeps in.
 He teaches Sam to defend himself against boys in towns, to cook, about the Bible and other cultures, but most importantly, to read.
-In time, Parson admits he's attracted to Sam and when he tries to seduce Sam, Sarah admits her true identity.
+In time, Parson admits he is attracted to Sam and when he tries to seduce Sam, Sarah admits her true identity.

 Away about six months, Sarah heads home again as Parson heads towards New York, his home.
 Patience arrives the next day to casually invite her to Sunday dinner.
 Sarah accepts, and their relationship starts again after Patience admits she lost her courage.
 They carry on their relationship, Sarah visiting Patience on Sundays, sometimes bringing a sister or her mother.
-But when they are caught by Martha embracing with their bodices open, Patience's brother tells them it's time for them to go.
+But when they are caught by Martha embracing with their bodices open, Patience's brother tells them it is time for them to go.

 They head to New York City with brother Edward's blessing.
 Thinking Sarah is lower-class, a man on the ship assaults her, but Patience rescues her and teaches her the necessary points of being a lady.
 They lodge with the captain and in their first locked room alone, consummate their relationship.
 They meet up with Parson again and decide that Greene County in upstate New York will be their destination, where land is cheap and they can live in peace.

 They arrive in Greene County and they negotiate the purchase of a small farm, plant their crop and begin their life together.